English cricket team in Sri Lanka in 2025–26

-The England cricket team is scheduled to tour Sri Lanka in January and February 2026 to play the Sri Lanka cricket team.
-The tour will consist of three One Day International (ODI) and three Twenty20 Internationals (T20I) matches.
-The T20I series will form part of both teams' preparation ahead of the 2026 Men's T20 World Cup tournament.
+The England cricket team toured Sri Lanka in January and February 2026 to play the Sri Lanka cricket team.
+The tour consisted of three One Day International (ODI) and three Twenty20 Internationals (T20I) matches.
+The T20I series formed part of both teams' preparation ahead of the 2026 Men's T20 World Cup tournament.
 In August 2025, the Sri Lanka Cricket (SLC) confirmed the fixtures for the tour.